Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 The timeline code was written by [Andrew R McHugh](https://codepen.io/armthethinker/pen/nEtke).

-The Deployment section is taken from a  README  written by [Anna Greaves](https://github.com/AJGreaves).
+The base of the Deployment section is taken from a  README  written by [Anna Greaves](https://github.com/AJGreaves).

 ### Media